Man acquitted in 1985 Air India bombing shot dead in Surrey, B.C.

 The Crown had alleged the men were seeking revenge for the Indian government's 1984 raid of the Golden Temple as it tried to flush out armed militants from Sikhism's holiest place of worship in Amritsar.

-Surrey RCMP have not commented on the identity of the man killed Thursday, but said the incident appears targeted.
+Surrey RCMP have not commented on the identity of the man killed Thursday, but said the incident appears to be targeted.

 A suspect vehicle was found fully engulfed in flames in the 122000 block of 82 Avenue.